U.S., Japan to modernize alliance to counter 21st century threats

 The meeting comes as concerns are growing that Japan cannot protect itself from malicious internet hackers.

-"Cyber attacks are getting more and more sophisticated, and sometimes we cannot defend against them using the systems we currently have in place," Kazunori Kimura, the Defense Ministry's director of cyber-defense planning, told Reuters TV.
+"Cyber attacks are getting more and more sophisticated, and sometimes we cannot defend against them using the systems we currently have in place," Kazunori Kimura, the Defence Ministry's director of cyber-defence planning, told Reuters TV.

 (Additional reporting by Ruairidh Villar; Writing by David Alexander; Editing by William Mallard and Raju Gopalakrishnan)